AimSmall37/G25-Coordinate-Estimator/README.md

 Then we have a solvable linear algebra matrix in the form $Ax = b$, with all of the higher order terms cancelled out, $A$ corresponds to the coefficients, and $b$ corresponds to the constants.

-Regardless of which references you choose, you will always get the exact coordinate set.
-However, you may not always have 26 references available.
-In this case, the estimator switches to the **multilateration mode**.
+Regardless of which references you choose, you will always get the exact coordinate set with perfect accuracy (see the [Accuracy Comparison](https://github.com/AimSmall37/G25-Coordinate-Estimator?tab=readme-ov-file#accuracy-comparison) section for information on the accuracy metrics used).

+This is the default mode when you have 26+ references, but the estimator switches to the **multilateration mode** if you have fewer references.

 ## Method 2: Multilateration Mode (works with $\geq 3$ reference samples)